alesualam/my-film-app/README.md

 - Description: Simple app for saving films you have watched or plan to watch in the future with the Firebase backend.

 - FEATURES:
-    - Save data in your list including various details.
+    - Save data in your list including multiple details.
     - Filter your data to ease the access.
     - Multi account.